 Most of the time, it’s quite easy to meet these criteria and save a whole lot of tax on the sale of your small business.

-Business Earns More Cash Than You Need
+Business Earns More Than You Need - Incorporation Can Help

 The additional tax is deferred until it’s paid out to shareholders in the form of wages or dividends.
 (Learn more about salary vs dividends here).